This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 Despite it being an efficient 2-in-1 massage tool it does suffer from being a little too small to use comfortably.

-If you have the time and space you will definitely want to stick to a regular-sized foam roller, however, if you find yourself on the go and need a quick roll the Mobot will suffice.
+If you have the time and space, you will definitely want to stick to a regular-sized foam roller.

 Doubles as a foam roller and water bottle